asumito/BSPWM-ARCH-DOTS/README.md

 You’ll have 18 unique themes to choose from, each with its own style, colors, and navigation bar options.
 With this variety, you’re sure to find one that suits your preferences and needs.

+*For any problems relataed to this refer to the original authors github.
+I (asumito) am only doing this to configure things to my taste.
+I will not provide any support.
+Thanks.*

 ## :book: Wiki
 I already started writing the [**Wiki**](https://github.com/gh0stzk/dotfiles/wiki), you should give it a read.
 If it is your first time with a WM, you may be interested in reading [First steps after installing the dotfiles](https://github.com/gh0stzk/dotfiles/wiki/Firsts-steps-after-installing) or maybe read [frequently asked questions and answers](https://github.com/gh0stzk/dotfiles/wiki/Questions---Answers) [Keybinds](https://github.com/gh0stzk/dotfiles/wiki/Keyboard-Shortcuts) [Firefox Theme](https://github.com/gh0stzk/dotfiles/wiki/Firefox-Theme).